Ikan14/B-DAY-MUSIC-BOX/README.md

 Below here is the full CAD assembly of the project, the .STEP files on the /CAD Files Folder

 ## Wiring Diagram
-In the "B-DAY MUSIC BOX.pdf" folder
+In the "B-DAY MUSIC CARD WIRING DIAGRAM.pdf" folder

 ## Features :D
 - Shows running text for your b-day person in the LCD